shectmandaniel/media-supreme/README.md

 ## API

 The project uses the [IP-API](http://ip-api.com/json/) to get the user's IP address and country.
-This information is used for ...
+This information is used for storing the country and IP of the user.

 ## Why IP-API?

-We chose to use IP-API over other services like [IPify](https://api.ipify.org/) and [IPAPI](https://ipapi.co/) because our API already provides us with the user's IPV4 address and country.
+I chose to use IP-API over other services like [IPify](https://api.ipify.org/) and [IPAPI](https://ipapi.co/) because our API already provides us with the user's IPV4 address and country.
 IP-API provides this information in a convenient and reliable manner.

 ## Testing